griffithlab/civic-docs/docs/model/variants/name.rst

 Name
 ====
 The **Variant Name** describes the specific variant being interpreted for clinical utility.
-Selecting a Variant Name in the Variant list for a Gene will bring up a Variant specific page with a description, aliases, HGVS expressions, ClinVar identifiers, Variant Type(s) and associated Evidence Items.
+Selecting a Variant Name in the Variant list for a Gene will bring up a Variant specific page with aliases, HGVS expressions, ClinVar identifiers, Variant Type(s) and Molecular Profiles.

 Understanding Variant Names